mchughmegan/Professional-README-Generator/utils/README.md

 ## Description

 This project will make your life easier.
-The inspiration behind this project was to make life less stressful.
-In creating this project, I learned about node.js and inquirer.
+The inspiration behind this fake project was to take away the stress from daily life.
+Working on this project, I learned about node.js and inquirer.

 ## Table of Contents